21 ways to get free food

 This also applies to film screenings at your SU and art exhibition openings.
 Stock up on free food and have a side order of culture.
 What could be better?

-If you know of a new supermarket opening in your area, make sure you're there for opening day.
-You can pretty much guarantee there will be free food samples on offer.
+If you know of a new supermarket opening in your area, try to visit them on opening day.
+There may well be free food samples on offer.

 Restaurant launches are great for this too.
-While you may not get your whole meal for free (note: you still could!), new restaurants will almost always offer a decent discount on their opening night or week.
+While you might not get your whole meal for free (note: you still could!), new restaurants often offer a decent discount on their opening night or week.

 If you're keen to milk these events for all they're worth, but scared of getting caught (although, let's be honest, who cares?
 Free food is free food), stick on your best disguise and do the rounds again.